pavkam/tzdb/README.md

 ## Introduction

-**2019b** is an offline, in-process compiled database for  IANA's (https://www.iana.org/time-zones) TZDB project.
+**TZDB** is an offline, in-process compiled database for  IANA's (https://www.iana.org/time-zones) TZDB project.

-The source code is compatible with **Delphi 7+** and **2019b**, though some components are only available for Delphi.
+The source code is compatible with **Delphi 7+** and **FreePascal 2+**, though some components are only available for Delphi.

 The current version of TZDB is compiled with **2019b** version of IANA TZDB and the latest Windows alias translation table (from CLDR project).

 [API Documentation](https://github.com/pavkam/tzdb/wiki/API-Documentation) and [Code Examples](https://github.com/pavkam/tzdb/wiki/Code-Examples).